Why Is My Check Engine Light On?

-If your check engine light turns on then your vehicle is alerting you that some sort of maintenance is needed.
+If your check engine light turns on, your vehicle is alerting you that some sort of maintenance is needed.

 Mass airflow sensor (MAF)